MiSikora/Squash-It/README.md

 ## How it works?

 Squash It allows you to report JIRA issues or add comments to existing ones.
-You can open the tool by holding two fingers on your screen.
+You can open the tool by holding a device and twisting a wrist.
 This will capture an editable screenshot of the app's current window and let you provide the issue details.

 ![](images/sample-report.gif)